BenDavisonPetch/ahfhalotools/README.md

     Help on class Cluster in module ahfhalotools.objects: ...
 ```

-The other way to view documentation is in a web browser at
+The other way to view documentation is in a web browser [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/BenDavisonPetch/ahfhalotools/main/docs/ahfhalotools/index.html)

 ## AHF documentation
 For information on AMIGA's Halo Finder, including documentation and output file formats, you can visit their website [here](http://popia.ft.uam.es/AHF/Download.html).